Back to all posts

 So How Should I Go About Getting My Company PCI DSS Compliant?

-One way to ensure PCI DSS compliance is to use a Vulnerability Management (VM) provider.
-In fact, a VM provider can be a critical partner in achieving and maintaining PCI DSS compliance.
+One way to ensure PCI DSS compliance is to use a vulnerability management provider.
+In fact, a vulnerability management provider can be a critical partner in achieving and maintaining PCI DSS compliance.

-When selecting a VM provider, choosing one approved by the PCI Security Standards Council (SSC) and experienced in working with the PCI DSS standards is essential.
+When selecting a provider, choosing one approved by the PCI Security Standards Council (SSC) and experience working with the PCI DSS standards is essential.
 The provider should also be able to provide you with a report of their findings and recommendations for improving your PCI DSS compliance.

 Learn how Holm Security, an approved PCI DSS complaint Next-Gen Vulnerability Management provider, can help you start your compliance journey today.